Homebound InstructionMelanie StephensonCoordinatorPhone: 571-252-1015Fax: 571-252-1245

 To be eligible for homebound services, the student must be actively enrolled in a Loudoun County public school.
 In cases where it is medically projected that a student will miss three consecutive weeks or longer of classroom instruction because of a medical condition or procedure, a request may be submitted for consideration if it is determined that the student cannot otherwise attend with accommodations.

-In order for a student to be considered for homebound services, a medical release and exchange of information between the treating physician or licensed clinical psychologist and school division personnel must be fully completed and submitted.
+In order for a student to be considered for homebound services, a medical release and exchange of information between the treating physician or licensed clinical psychologist, psychologist, psychiatrist or a psychiatric nurse practitioner and school division personnel must be fully completed and submitted.
 The Homebound Services Coordinator or designee will determine eligibility for homebound instruction.

-What is the Approval Process for Homebound Instruction Support Services?
+What is the Approval Process for Homebound Instruction Services?